 How Long Can You Live On 300 Calories a Day?

-Average-size men (197.9 pounds or 89.6 kg) and average (170.6 pounds 77.3 kg) women can not live on 300 calories per day.
+Average-size men (197.9 pounds or 89.6 kg) and average-size women (170.6 pounds 77.3 kg) can not live on 300 calories per day.
 Humans can live on 300 calories a day for up to 21 days.
 After five days, the body’s glycogen stores will be depleted.
 After that, the body will start breaking down fat and muscle tissue to produce energy, leading to significant weight loss, weakness, fatigue, and death.

 An infant’s caloric needs indeed increase as they grow, and a 5-pound infant may be able to survive on a lower calorie intake than a giant infant.
 However, it’s important to note that infants need sufficient calories, nutrients, and fluids to support their growth and development.